 She also loves her family dearly.
-She and her husband, Jerry, “have three beautiful daughters and three sons-in-law who have blessed us with seven grandchildren, 4 boys and 3 girls.
+She and her husband, Jerry, “have three beautiful daughters and three sons-in-law who have blessed us with nine grandchildren, ranging from 6 year old twin granddaughters to a grandson of 21 who is a recent college graduate.
 We grandparent long distance as our oldest daughter and family live in south eastern Oklahoma; our middle daughter's family lives in Georgia; and the youngest daughter and family live in southwestern Oklahoma.
 My husband retired a few years ago after spending 38 years with the department of defense and we now enjoy long walks, hunting (actually I walk while he hunts), fishing, sitting on the front porch, travel, visiting with neighbors, and spending time with our family.
 We both enjoy working in our yard and being outdoors.”

 As a child, Pat dreamed of working with children.
 She says, “I always dreamed I'd be a mom who had a houseful of children to nurture and love.
 At one point I thought I might want to be a houseparent for children without homes.”
 Her dad’s job required lots of moving, and in her positive way, Pat saw this as an opportunity that provided her with the privilege of attending school in many different states.
 This also gave her the opportunity to meet and form friendships continually.
 She graduated from high school in Oklahoma City and attended college in what was then Central State University, majoring in education with an emphasis in early childhood.
 She says, “My direction in ministry was guided as I took courses offered through the seminary extension programs of Southwestern.
 God continues to challenge me to read, attend seminars, and listen to Godly men and women who have experience and wisdom in helping families learn more about God's plan for their lives.”